Bake Play Smile

 A picture of Lucy the baker from Bake Play Smile.

-Modified: Aug 18, 2025 · Published: Jul 31, 2023 by Lucy · This post may contain affiliate links · 3 Comments
+Modified: Aug 5, 2026 · Published: Jul 31, 2023 by Lucy Mathieson · This post may contain affiliate links · 3 Comments

 Jump to Recipe

 There's nothing more comforting than a big bowl of curried sausages - a true Aussie family favourite.
-This classic dinner is budget-friendly, ready in just 20 minutes, and always a hit with kids thanks to its mild, creamy curry sauce.

-Just like my Beef & Noodle Chow Mein and Impossible Quiche, it's one of those meals that has stood the test of time for good reason.
+Budget-friendly, ready in 20 minutes, and always a hit with kids thanks to its mild, creamy curry sauce.
+Just like my Beef & Noodle Chow Mein and Impossible Quiche, it's one of those meals that's stood the test of time.

-Sliced carrot, peas and sausages in curry sauce in a frying pan,
+Sliced carrot, peas and sausages in curry sauce in a frying pan.

 It is hard to top my Mum's curried sausages recipe, but I made these tonight and it certainly gave them a run for their money!
 So much flavour!
 YUM!!!